th3r00t/pyShelf/README.md

 * pdf

 # Installation
-* curl -fsSL https://raw.githubusercontent.com/th3r00t/pyShelf/refs/heads/0.8.0--dev-zipapp/install.sh | sudo bash
+- curl -fsSL https://raw.githubusercontent.com/th3r00t/pyShelf/refs/heads/0.8.0--dev-zipapp/install.sh | sudo bash

-pyShelf is installed as a systemd service and is enabled by default, you can control it with the following commands:
+pyShelf is installed as a systemd service, enabled by default, you can control it with the following commands:

 ```bash
 systemctl start pyShelf